daithimarkham/Fund-Project-2019/README.md

 Next download the Tips data-set via csv file, which will help you find the relationship or patterns between the values in the file, which are as follows, dining times, tips size, smokers or non-smokers etc. You can find good CSV files on Github.
 I will be using various scripts of code to calculate the stats, maximum, minimum and mean of the column rows in the csv, along with other visualization methods to demonstrate my findings, such as SeaBorn and Jupyter, and some more libraries as necessary.

 We will be using Jupyter Notebook to display all our work.
 This is an excellent tool and interactive document to show programmers work, combine comments and markdown with code, and visualizations, all in the same environment.
 It lets you keep a detailed record of your work.
-Also, the ease of use of the Jupyter Notebook means that you don't have to worry about reproducibility; just do all of your interactive work in notebooks, put them under version control, and commit regularly.
+Also, the ease of use of the Jupyter Notebook means that you can do all of your interactive work in notebooks, put them under version control, and commit regularly.

+SeaBorn is a Python package for creating illuminating plots from data-sets.
+The tutorial provided with SeaBorn covers much more than just the use of SeaBorn - it teaches how to use plots effectively.
+SeaBorn contains many example data-sets that are installed with SeaBorn itself.

 Sometimes on Github, it won't open Jupyter Notebook files.
-If Github won't open this file, copy and paste the web address from Jupyter file on Github and paste in the following link.
+If Github won't open this file, copy and paste the URL address from the Jupyter file on Github and paste in the following link.
+This will display it every time you wish to viw it.

 https://nbviewer.jupyter.org/

-### Load the Iris data-set from a url.
+### Load the Tips data-set from a url.
 You will need to write the following code.
 This will display your data-set in Jupyter Notebook.

 import pandas as pd